Coffee filters sizes, shapes and types can be confusing to both new and long term coffee enthusiasts and coffee lovers alike.

 The daily clean is as simple as throwing out the old grounds, better still is composting them.
 Give the filter a good clean with soap and hot water.
 There is no need for an abrasive substance to be used at all.
 Any coffee particles that are stuck you can poke free with a needle.
 After that I like to let it sit in boiling hot water with soap to get rid of coffee grime and oils that maybe left and then air dry.

 The daily clean-up helps you to make good, fresh tasting coffee every day you are brewing it.

-A weekly deep clean, following the same process as above, but soak your filter in baking soda for a bout 4 hours.
-Give it a good proper rinse afterwards with an abundance of water.
+A weekly deep clean, following the same process as above, but soak your filter in baking soda for about 4 hours.
+Give it a good proper rinse afterward with an abundance of water.

 Do this, and you will keep your coffee fresh tasting.

 There is no need for a specialist coffee filter cleaner.